pymc-devs/pymc4/README.md

 # NOTICE: Official development of this project has ceased, and it is no longer intended to become the next major version of PyMC.
 Ongoing development will continue on the PyMC3 project (pymc3-devs/pymc3).

+See [the announcement](https://pymc-devs.medium.com/the-future-of-pymc3-or-theano-is-dead-long-live-theano-d8005f8a0e9b) for more details on the future of PyMC and Theano.

 [![Build Status](https://dev.azure.com/pymc-devs/pymc4/_apis/build/status/pymc-devs.pymc4?branchName=master)](https://dev.azure.com/pymc-devs/pymc4/_build/latest?definitionId=1&branchName=master)
 [![Coverage Status](https://codecov.io/gh/pymc-devs/pymc4/branch/master/graph/badge.svg)](https://codecov.io/gh/pymc-devs/pymc4)